BIO OF LINDA LANTIERI

-Linda Lantieri, MA is a Fulbright Scholar, keynote speaker, and internationally known expert in social and emotional learning and nurturing the inner life of teachers and children.
-For 15 years she served as the Founding Director of The Inner Resilience Program (IRP) whose mission is to cultivate the inner lives of students, teachers and schools by integrating social and emotional learning with contemplative practice.
+Linda Lantieri, MA is a Fulbright Scholar, keynote speaker, and internationally known expert in social and emotional learning and contemplative teaching and learning.
+For the past 15 years she has served as the Founding Director of The Inner Resilience Program (IRP) whose mission is to cultivate the inner lives of students, teachers and schools by integrating social and emotional learning with contemplative practice.
 Several schools in NYC, Mamaroneck, Scarsdale and Williamsville NY, Youngstown & Warren, Ohio, South Burlington, Vermont and Madrid, Spain are implementing The Inner Resilience Program since it began in 2002.

-Linda has over 50 years of experience in education as a former teacher, assistant principal, director of an alternative middle school in East Harlem, and faculty member of the Department of Curriculum and Teaching at Hunter College in New York City.
+Linda has 50 years of experience in education as a former teacher, assistant principal, director of an alternative middle school in East Harlem, and full time faculty member of the Department of Curriculum and Teaching at Hunter College in New York City.
 She has served as a consultant to various institutions in the area of death education, including the Mount Sinai School of Medicine and the New York City Public Schools where she trained the first Crisis Response Teams.
-She is a Board-Certified Expert in Traumatic Stress from the American Academy of Experts in Traumatic Stress.
+She is a Board Certified Expert in Traumatic Stress from the American Academy of Experts in Traumatic Stress.

-Linda is a Senior Scholar at the Fetzer Institute, a nonprofit organization that supports research and education in the relationship between body, mind, and spirit, from 1998-2001 and is a Fellow of the George Lucas Educational Foundation.
-More recently, Linda has been appointed to the Council of Distinguished Educators of the National Commission on Social, Emotional & Academic Development, Aspen Institute and is currently Senior Advisor to the Social, Emotional, and Ethical (SEE) Learning Program at the Center for Contemplative Science and Compassion-Based Ethics at Emory University which seeks to develop a guiding curriculum framework based on Compassion to be integrated into Kindergarten-Higher Education worldwide.
+Linda was a Senior Scholar at the Fetzer Institute, a nonprofit organization that supports research and education in the relationship between body, mind, and spirit, from 1998-2001 and is currently a Fellow of the George Lucas Educational Foundation and the Mind & Life Institute.
+More recently, Linda was appointed to the Council of Distinguished Educators of the National Commission on Social, Emotional & Academic Development and is currently the Senior Curriculum Advisor for the Social, Emotional, and Ethical (SEE) Learning Program at the Center for Contemplative Science and Compassion-Based Ethics at Emory University which seeks to develop a guiding curriculum framework based on Compassion to be integrated into Kindergarten-Higher Education worldwide.